CiscoISE/terraform-provider-ciscoise/docs/resources/sg_acl.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on SecurityGroupsACLs.
-  This resource allows the client to update a security group ACL.
-    This resource deletes a security group ACL.
-    This resource creates a security group ACL.
+  This resource allows the client to update a security group ACL.This resource deletes a security group ACL.This resource creates a security group ACL.
 ---

 # ciscoise_sg_acl (Resource)

 It manages create, read, update and delete operations on SecurityGroupsACLs.

-  This resource allows the client to update a security group ACL.
+  - This resource allows the client to update a security group ACL.
-  This resource deletes a security group ACL.
+  - This resource deletes a security group ACL.
-  This resource creates a security group ACL.
+  - This resource creates a security group ACL.

 ## Example Usage